 Advertisement

-It doesn’t take long for foreign nationals residing or merely vacationing in the bel paese to realise that Italians have three different ways to express what in the English-speaking world is generally conveyed by means of a simple, unproblematic ‘please’.
+It doesn’t take long for foreign nationals in Italy to realise that Italians have three different ways to express what in the English-speaking world is generally conveyed by means of a simple, unproblematic ‘please’.

 The trio of expressions available in the Italian language – ‘per cortesia’, ‘per favore’ and ‘per piacere’ – creates a fair deal of confusion as to what form should be used and in what social circumstances.

-There is no official grammar rule on how to juggle these expressions, and their use is mostly regulated by unwritten social rules and etiquette.
+There is no official grammar rule on how to juggle these expressions, and their use is mostly regulated by unwritten social rules.

 The expression’s literal translation would be something along the lines of ‘as a courtesy’ or ‘as a kindness’, though it is generally rendered into English with the catch-all ‘please’.

-According to tacit social rules, ‘per cortesia’ and its kin adverb ‘cortesemente’ are generally employed in formal settings, especially in interactions with people one is not acquainted with or does not know very well.
+According to tacit social rules, 'per cortesia' and its kin adverb ‘cortesemente’ are generally employed in formal settings, especially in interactions with people one is not acquainted with.
 So, for conversations with anyone that you might consider a stranger, this is the go-to expression.

 Mi scusi, ci potrebbe portare il conto, per cortesia?